chenhananne/Carbon-Leakage-in-Emissions-Trading-Systems/README.md

 For meta-analysis of ex-post studies, the dota was documented in MetaAnalysis_ExPost.xls

 The provided data was run by Stata.
-It was written MetaRegression_ExAnte.dta and MataAnalysis_ExPost.dta
+All results were documented in MetaAnalysis_Ante.dta and Kernel Density Estimate.dta for ex-ante studies.
+The results of ex-post studies were documented in MetaAnalysis_ExPost_CarbonTransfer.dta, MetaAnalysis_ExPost_Trade.dta, MetaAnalysis_ExPost_ElectricityTrade.dta, and MetaAnalysis_ExPost_Investment.dta.

 If questions arise do not hesitate to contact us.